tkopacz/2016-Azure-ApplicationInitialization/README.md

 # 2016-Azure-ApplicationInitialization
-How &lt;applicationInitialization> is working in Azure Web Apps during scale out
+How <applicationInitialization> is working in Azure Web Apps during scale out.
+[Documentation is here](Doc/scenario.md ).